davepagurek/flute-synthesis/docs/report.md

 In 2018, I recorded a song [@Pagurek] that featured recordings of myself playing the flute.
 As a starting point, I extracted four samples from one flute track in the song where a single note is held for around a second.
 There are samples for the notes G, F, E$\flat$, and D. Each file is a mono wav file at a 44100 Hz, cut down to just be the steady-state portion of the held note.
 I processed each sample to get a sense of the harmonics present in the sound of the flute.I processed each sample to get a sense of the harmonics present in the sound of the flute.

 To do this, I ran each sample through a Fast Fourier Transform (FFT).
+The FFT values are normalized by multiplying the complex magnitude by $\frac{2}{N}$ for $N$ data points and then converted into decibels.
 This converts each sample into the frequency domain, showing, for each frequency contributing to the overall sound, the amplitude of its contribution.
 The frequency domain is slightly noisy due in part to the background noise in the recording and the imperfections in my own playing, so frequency peaks tend to be spread out over a few frequency bands.
 I ran the FFT results through a peak finding algorithm to automatically identify, approximately, the peaks in the spectrum.
 The results are shown in Figure 2.

 ![Frequency analysis of four notes.
 The frequency curves were run through a peak finding algorithm, and the identified peaks have been marked with an X.](img/defg.png)